p2/OAuth2/README.md

     oauth2.authConfig.ui.useAuthenticationSession = true

-To revert to the old custom `OAuth2WebViewController`:
+To revert to the old custom `OAuth2WebViewController`, which you _should not do_ because `ASWebAuthenticationSession` is way more secure:

     oauth2.authConfig.ui.useSafariView = false